 Animal Shelter Facility

 The current Animal Shelter was constructed in 2008 with funds from surplus sales tax.
 As the City’s first indoor shelter, it was designed to be cost effective and meet the needs of a growing city.
-However, in the 2015 Facilities Master Plan Update, it was determined that the needs of the City exceeded the capacity of the shelter, and the space was insufficient to accommodate expected growth from annexation.
+However, in the 2015 Facilities Master Plan Update, it was determined that the needs of the City exceeded the capacity of the shelter, and the space was insufficient to accommodate expected growth from annexation of Greatwood and New Territory in 2017.

 Expansion Study